bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/002_Year-2016/20160429_this-treasure.md

 #### Some Have not this Treasure: "They Have Their portion in this life"

 1. Rich Young Ruler

 > Lu 18:22 Now when Jesus heard these things, he said unto him, Yet lackest thou one thing: sell all that thou hast, and distribute unto the poor, and thou shalt have treasure in heaven: and come, follow me.
 23 And when he heard this, he was very sorrowful: for he was very rich.

 2. Lot
-...Set his tent toward Sodom.
+&hellip;Set his tent toward Sodom.
 Didn't necessarily love Sodom, but he didn't hate it either!

 3. Demas
-...The apostle had confidence in Demas.
+&hellip;The apostle had confidence in Demas.

 > **Colossians 4:14** Luke, the beloved physician, and Demas, greet you.
 > **Philemon 1:24** Marcus, Aristarchus, Demas, Lucas, my fellowlabourers.
 <!-- -->
-> 2 Timothy 4:10 For Demas hath forsaken me, having loved this present world, and is departed unto Thessalonica;...
+> 2 Timothy 4:10 For Demas hath forsaken me, having loved this present world, and is departed unto Thessalonica;&hellip;

 LIVING: Not necessarily gain, but the threat to life he would find at Rome.

 #### Some have this Treasure: The Victory of Contentment, Satisfied with Jesus

-"I do not place my portion in earthly treasures, but in beholding God's face" >>> I shall be satisfied ...with they likeness <<<
+"I do not place my portion in earthly treasures, but in beholding God's face" >>> I shall be satisfied &hellip;with they likeness <<<

 > 2 Corinthians 4:6 The light of the knowledge of the glory of God in the face of Jesus Christ.